GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/resource-summary/index.md

 layout: post
 title: Keep request counts low and transfer sizes small
 description: |
-  How high resource counts and large transfer sizes affect load performance, and strategies for reducing request counts and minimizing transfer sizes.
+  An overview of how high resource counts and large transfer sizes affect load performance, and strategies for reducing request counts and transfer sizes.
-updated: 2019-08-23
+updated: 2019-08-27
 web_lighthouse:
   - resource-summary
 ---

-The **Keep request counts low and transfer sizes small** audit tells you how many network requests were made while your page loaded, as well as the total amount of data transferred:
+The **Keep request counts low and transfer sizes small** audit tells you how many network requests were made while your page loaded, as well as the total amount of data transferred.

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="resource-summary.jpg"